Embedded insurance is one of the hottest trends in the industry in 2024.

 Now Version 3.0 is entering the market.

-Accenture defines this generation as insurance becomes an integral part of commercial transaction.
+Accenture defines this generation as insurance becomes an integral part of commercial transactions.
 The client does not modify it – everything is done automatically in the background.

 Volvo’s EX40 electric vehicle insurance in partnership with Allianz or Spot’s injury insurance being included in ski passes are great examples of this concept in practice.